fun4seb/GitNotes/2020 ~ Fall/GEOG220/GEOG220 - Week 5.md

 	- Paul Vidal de la Blache (France)
 		- Says that human cultures and their physical regions shape each other

-- Regions can also be broken up into smaller **sub-regions** (Such as the Caribbean which share characteristics across all islands, however each individual island might have **regional qualities that distinguish themselves culturally or geographically from other islands/regions**)
+- Regions can also be broken up into smaller **sub-regions** (Such as the Caribbean which share characteristics across all islands, however each individual island might have **regional qualities that distinguish themselves cul`turally or geographically from other islands/regions**)

 # Landscape
 - Landscape is a **comprehensive product of human action** such that every landscape is a complex repository of society; **humans shape landscapes**